Your Horoscope This Week: January 25 To 31

 The magic that Neptune in Aries brings is learning to trust your voice without over-editing yourself.
 The shadow is confusion, overthinking, or starting ten ideas without grounding any of them.
 Neptune wants vision, Aries wants action.
 When you commit to one idea at a time, your message actually lands.

-The week culminates with the Full Moon in Leo on February 1st, lighting up your relationship sector and bringing clarity to one-on-one dynamics.
+The week culminates with the Full Moon in Leo on February 2nd, lighting up your relationship sector and bringing clarity to one-on-one dynamics.
 This Full Moon puts a spotlight on partnerships, situationships, collaborations, and even creative rivals.
-You may realize who is truly cheering you on and who feels more competitive than supportive.
+You may realise who is truly cheering you on and who feels more competitive than supportive.

 The danger of this full moon is making everything about ego or control, either yours or someone else’s.
 Let this moment remind you that the best relationships celebrate individuality without turning love into a power struggle.
 When mutual respect leads, everything else falls into place.